qooxdoo/qooxdoo/documentation/manual/source/pages/tool/create_application.rst

       -s NAMESPACE, --namespace=NAMESPACE
                             Applications's top-level namespace.
 (Default:
                             APPLICATIONNAME)
-      -t TYPE, --type=TYPE  Type of the application to create, one of: ['basic', 'bom', 'contribution', 'gui', 'inline', 'mobile',
+      -t TYPE, --type=TYPE  Type of the application to create, one of: ['desktop', 'inline', 'mobile', 'native', 'server',
-                            'native'].'basic' -- for non-browser run times like Rhino, node.js; 'bom' -- can be used to build low- level qooxdoo applications; 'contribution' -- is
+                            'website'].'desktop' -- is a standard qooxdoo GUI application; 'inline' -- is an inline qooxdoo GUI application; 'mobile' -- is a qooxdoo mobile application with full OO support and mobile GUI classes; 'native' -- is a qooxdoo application with full OO support but no GUI classes; 'server' -- for non-browser run times like Rhino, node.js; 'website' -- can be used to build low-level qooxdoo applications.
+(Default: desktop)
-                            suitable for qooxdoo-contrib ; 'gui' -- is a standard qooxdoo GUI application; 'inline' -- is an inline qooxdoo GUI application; 'mobile' -- is a qooxdoo mobile application with full OO support and mobile GUI classes; 'native' -- is a qooxdoo application with full OO support but no GUI classes.
-(Default: gui) -l LOGFILE, --logfile=LOGFILE
+      -l LOGFILE, --logfile=LOGFILE
                             Log file
       -p PATH, --skeleton-path=PATH